Obarun/66/doc/66-enable.md

 # enable

-This command enables one or more services within a specified *tree* depending of the method used.
+This command enables one or more services within a specified *tree* depending on the method used.

 ## Interface